paul-nystrom/website/content/posts/new uterine cancer.md

 ---
-title: "New uterine cancer"
+title: New uterine cancer
 date: 2025-08-07
 draft: false
-description: "new cancer"
+description: new cancer
-tags: ["cancer", "new cancer", "uterine"]
+tags: [cancer, new cancer, uterine]
 ---

 Looking at vaginas in the ER is not something that appeals to me, especially when they are 73 years old.
 I had a woman last night who had some sort of drainage and bleeding from her perineal area.
 She could not tell exactly where it was coming from.
 An external exam showed what appeared to be vaginal bleeding.
 The only problem was that she was decades past her last period, and postmenopausal bleeding is often related to some sort of gynecologic cancer.

 With a normal external exam, excluding a hemorrhoid, an abscess, a cyst, or some other skin abnormality, the conversation changed significantly.
 After further workup, her labs were reassuringly normal; she did not have significant bleeding that would make her anemic.
 However, her CT scan and subsequent ultrasound confirmed that she had abnormalities in her uterus.
 It could be a polyp, or it could be cancer.